-We have utilized the figures from the HALF index as reported in this paper for the visualizations below, with one notable change.
+We have utilized the figures from the HALF index as reported in this paper for the visualizations in this article, with one notable change.
 Whilst Alexander et al. report this index as the percentage of total global land area, we find it easier to interpret these figures as the percentage of total global habitable land area.
 With our change, an index value of 100 percent indicates that the global adoption of a given diet would be physically achievable if we used all habitable land area for agriculture and values greater than 100 percent are not viable within global land constraints.
-We have therefore adapted HALF index figures for habitable land area based on the assumption that 71 percent of global total land area is habitable, as shown in the chart below.
+We have therefore adapted HALF index figures for habitable land area based on the assumption that 71 percent of global total land area is habitable, as shown in the chart.

 Today, the world population uses approximately 50 percent of total habitable land for agriculture.

 How much of our habitable land would we need if the global population were to adopt the average diet of any given country?
-The results are presented in the map below.
+The results are presented in the map shown here.
 We have color-coded the map based on our current agricultural land requirements and our physical land constraints as follows:

 - Countries shown in blue have an average diet which, if adopted globally, would result in less land use for agriculture than current levels (i.e. their HALF index is less than 50 percent).

 - Countries shown in yellow have an average diet which, if adopted globally, would require an expansion of agricultural land from our current allocation, but would be physically viable within global land constraints (i.e. their HALF index is between 50 and 100 percent).